Asian American Political Activation (AAPA) Program

 About AAPA

-"Asian American" was first coined by Yuji Ichioka and Nancy Gee at UC Berkeley in 1968 through the founding of the Asian American Political Alliance to develop a unified and politicized identity for diasporic communities from Asia.
-While AAPA back then looks a little different from AAPA now, we continue to build from our communities' history in order to celebrate our future.
+The term "Asian American" was first coined by Nancy Gee and Yuji Ichioka at UC Berkeley in 1968, through the founding of the Asian American Political Alliance, to develop a unified and politicized identity for diasporic communities from Asia.

-Grounded in this legacy of the Asian American Movement, the Asian American Political Activation (AAPA) Program offers internships, events, and programs to grow Asian American students’ political consciousness around Asian American, Pacific Islander, and South Asian, Southwest Asian, and North African experiences, history, and community issues both on and off campus.
+To bring our students closer to APASD's vision of collective liberation, the Asian American Political Activation (AAPA) Program offers internships, events, and programs to grow Asian American students’ political consciousness around Asian American, Pacific Islander, and South Asian, Southwest Asian, and North African experiences, history, and community issues both on and off campus.
 We are excited to connect and grow with you all!

-Group photo of AAPA interns standing with the Golden Gate Bridge behind them
+Group photo of AAPA interns standing with ocean view behind them and holding a small banner

 Stay Connected